 An IPPY Winning Author

 Shelley Schanfield's first novel in the Sadhana Trilogy, The Tigress and the Yogi, won the 2016 IPPY Award for Visionary Fiction.
 The second, Mountain Goddess, won the 2017 silver medal in Visionary Fiction.
-Find out more about the award-winning series below.

 The Tigress and the Yogi (Book One of the Sadhana Trilogy), by Shelley Schanfield (Lake House Books)